HEALTH CONSULTANTS LLC

 The restoration of flow did not create the buildup.

-This principle is important in health restoration.
-As nutritional status improves, detoxification pathways become more active, digestive function improves, circulation changes, and elimination pathways become more efficient, the body may begin addressing material that has been stored, compartmentalized, or tolerated for long periods of time.
+As nutritional status improves, detoxification pathways become more active, digestive function improves, circulation changes, and elimination becomes more efficient, the body may begin addressing material that has been stored, compartmentalized, or tolerated for long periods of time.

 Why a Systematic Approach Matters